srevenant/dragon/docs/using.md

         is a path, which is _RELATIVE TO THE CURRENT FILE_ unless you begin it with a slash.
 If it begins with a slash, it is then resolved based on the base of the project instead (an absolute path rather than relative).

+        Remember: metafiles (beginning with an underscore) are ignored unless included through some means such as this, so you can place these within your build tree without concern.
       - `path` — a function that verifies files exist in the build folder, and converts them to the absolute version of the file using the same logic as is used with include.
       - `markdownify` — convert a string to html.
       - `peek` — load the headermatter of a target dragon template

 - ___Elixir/EEX Template imports___ You can include additional standard elixir modules modules through the dragon config variable `imports:` which takes